peilinye/tp/docs/DeveloperGuide.md

 #### Design considerations:

 * Possible location of storage of past residencies in a second file.
-    * Pros: Keeping past residency storage separate from the main data storage minimises any mixup in the storing of information.
+    * Pros: Keeping past residency storage separate from the main data storage minimises any mix up in the storing of information.
     * Cons: This requires the file to store its own set of persons and rooms and because the residency keeps minimal information in order to minimise space required for the storage file, it results in redundancy when storing the same information across 2 files.
 Changes also have to be written twice.

 * AND vs OR for searching records
-    * In contrast to the search for guest showing results matching any of keywords given, searching records shows results matching all of the keywords.
+    * In contrast to the search for guest showing results matching any of keywords given, searching records shows results matching all keywords.
 This is to allow for more targeted search such as filtering both date and room at the same time to only show records of a particular room at a particular time.
 This increases the utility of the function in terms of contact tracing.
 * Consistency
     * The `ResidencyBook` of past records in `AddressBook` mirrors the storage of guests, rooms and current residencies.
 A `FilteredList` in `ModelManager` to represent the records also helps maintain the consistency and readability of the code.